nmshd/documentation/_docs_integrate/data-model-overview.md

 | deletionInfo    | [`ReceivedAttributeDeletionInfo`](#receivedattributedeletioninfo) \| `undefined` | Information about whether the PeerRelationshipAttribute is to be deleted or the OwnRelationshipAttribute is deleted by the emitter, as well as the point in time of that deletion.                                                                                                                                                                                                                                                                                                                                                                 |

 ### ThirdPartyRelationshipAttribute

+A RelationshipAttribute can be forwarded to a peer which is not involved in the Relationship in which the RelationshipAttribute exists if its `confidentiality` is not set to `"private"`.
+For the Identity which is in the Relationship in whose context the forwarded RelationshipAttribute exists, AttributeForwardingDetails are created that reference the `id` of the source RelationshipAttribute, which is an OwnRelationshipAttribute or a PeerRelationshipAttribute, as `attributeId`.
+For the Identity which received the forwarded RelationshipAttribute, a new LocalAttribute is created which is a **ThirdPartyRelationshipAttribute**.

 | Name                 | Type                                                                             | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        |
 | -------------------- | -------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |